zeeguu-ecosystem/Zeeguu-Web/README.md

 ## About

-Zeeguu is an open API that allows tracking and modeling the progress of a learner in a foreign language with the goal of recommending paths to accelerate vocabulary acquisition.
+The Zeeguu ecosystem aims to develop an open API that allows tracking and modeling the progress of a learner in a foreign language with the goal of recommending paths to accelerate vocabulary acquisition.

-The API offers translations for the words that a learner encounters in his readings.
+The API will offers translations for the words that a learner encounters in his readings.
 The history of the translated words and their context is saved and used to build a dynamic model of the user knowledge.
 The context is used to extract the words the user knows and their topics of interest.

-A teacher agent recommends the most important words to be studied next in order for the learner to accelerate his vocabulary retention.
-This information can be used as input by language exercise applications, for example interactive games.

-A text recommender agent crawls websites of interest to the user and recommend materials to read which are in the zone of proximal development.
+Reader recommendations and micro-learning based exercises will help one accelerate vocabulary acquisition.

+This project represents a simple web interface mainlly for account management.

-The API is available at https://zeeguu.unibe.ch.
+A deployment of the current state of the system is available online at [https://zeeguu.unibe.ch](https://zeeguu.unibe.ch)

-## Installation

-1. Make sure to have the [Zeeguu-Core](https://github.com/mircealungu/Zeeguu-Web/) installed as a module in your system.
-1. modify accordingly the `default_config.cfg` and copy it to the `./config/zeeguu/web.cfg` file